 All original research articles, short communications and mini or in-depth review articles received by European Journal of Social Sciences (EJSS) Â® are peer-reviewed.
-We value peer reviewerâ€™s contribution and the time that reviewers devote to assessing the manuscripts.
+We value peer reviewerâ€™s contribution and the time that reviewers devote in assessing the manuscripts.
 We consider peer-review as an essential part of the publication process and immensely appreciate the tremendous collective contribution that reviewers make to European Journal of Social Sciences (EJSS)Â®.
 We ensure that the peer review process is fair and we aim to minimise bias.
 Ideally, we aim to complete the peer review process in eight weeks.
 However, practically this may take up to nine to twelve months or even longer in rare circumstances depending upon satisfactory completion of peer review and editorial process.

 Reviewer selection is critical to the publication process.
 Reviewers are matched to the manuscript according to their area of expertise and experience.
-All manuscripts are sent to at least two or more independent reviewers selected by the editors.
+All manuscripts are sent to at least two or sometime more independent reviewers selected by the journal editors.
 In case a peer reviewer is not immediately available, we ask authors to suggest reviewers but the editorâ€™s decision is final on the choice of referees.

-2.2.1 Papers submitted to European Journal of Social Sciences (EJSS) Â® are peer reviewed in a double-blind fashion (both author and referee names are concealed).
+2.4.1 Papers submitted to European Journal of Social Sciences (EJSS) Â® are peer reviewed in a double-blind fashion (both author and referee names are concealed).
 Editors, authors and reviewers are required to keep all details of the editorial and peer review process on a manuscript as confidential.
 The entire peer review process is confidential and conducted anonymously and identities of authors or reviewers are not released.
 Reviewers must maintain confidentiality of manuscripts.
 All correspondence with between editors and referees and editors and authors is confidential.
 If any confidential discussions have taken place between an author, editor and referee, they will remain in confidence unless explicit consent has been given by all concerned parties or if there are exceptional circumstances.

-2.2.2 European Journal of Social Sciences (EJSS) Â® is committed to rapid editorial process.
+2.4.2 European Journal of Social Sciences (EJSS) Â® is committed to rapid editorial process.
 Reviewers should provide speedy, accurate, courteous and unbiased reports.
-Reviewers are sent invite email through our Journal Management online system ‘epress’ of University of Surrey (www.epress.ac.uk).
+Reviewers are sent invite email through our web-based Journal Management system epress of University of Surrey (www.epress.ac.uk).
 Reviewers are asked to respond within 15 days after they receive first invite to review a manuscript.
 Reviewers should be aware that such messages contain confidential information and should be treated as such.
-If the reviewers are unable to review due to time constraints or if a reviewer feels they are not qualified to evaluate a particular manuscript, they decline the invite request and may suggest alternative reviewers.Reviewers must inform the journal promptly if their circumstances change after they have accepted to review a manuscript.
+If the reviewers are unable to review due to time constraints or if a reviewer feels they are not qualified to evaluate a particular manuscript, they may decline the invite request and may suggest alternative reviewers.Reviewers must inform the journal promptly if their circumstances change after they have accepted to review a manuscript.
 A first reminder for submitting report is sent after lapse of 15 days.
 If selected reviewers do not return the report in the stipulated time, editor will match and select a third reviewer and so on.
 Editor may ask the authors to suggest reviewers, however, editor will take the final decision on choice the reviewers.
 Reviewers must do the review themselves without involving another person.

-2.2.4 Peer-reviewers are asked to submit their reports via our secure and user-friendly online system on ‘epress'(www.epress.ac.uk) by following the link provided in the editor’s invite email.
+2.2.4 Reviewers are asked to submit their reports via our secure and user-friendly web-based journal management system epress (www.epress.ac.uk) by following the link provided in the editor’s invite email.

-2.2.5 Reviewers evaluate a manuscript and then submit their report online on an ‘epress’ link provided to them in the invite email.
+2.2.5 Reviewers evaluate a manuscript and then submit their report online on an epress link provided to them in the invite email.
 Their recommendations are one of the following:

 â€¢ Accept (manuscript can be accepted without any changes)

 â€¢ Minor Revisions (manuscript can be accepted after the author makes some minor revisions)

-â€¢ Revise and Resubmit (manuscript needs to be revised and resubmitted making major changes)
+â€¢ Revise and Resubmit (manuscript needs to be revised and resubmitted making major revisions)

 â€¢ Reject (manuscripts is rejected and reasons are provided to author for any likely resubmission)

-2.2.6 Reviews should do objective evaluations of the research.
+2.4.6 Reviews should do objective evaluations of the research.
 The main purpose of the review is to provide the editors with the information needed to reach a decision but the review should also instruct the authors on how they can strengthen their paper to the point where it may be acceptable.
 Reviewers must be constructive and courteous.
 A negative review should explain to the authors the major weaknesses of their manuscript so that the authors can improve their manuscripts and decide to resubmit later.
 Reviewers are thus welcome to give a recommendation but their comments which include the information on which the decision should be based are most useful for editors to evaluate and take a final decision on the manuscript.
 Providing arguments for and against publication for a manuscript is more helpful to the editors than a direct recommendation.

-In their online report in ‘epress’ reviewers are asked to submit
+In their online report in epress reviewers are asked to submit

 (i) comments for author(s)